-No. and year of Act Short title Extent of repeal or amendment Act No. 81 of 1969 Security Services Special Account Act, 1969 1.
-The substitution for section 2 of the fol- lowing section: 1909 "Payments from account The moneys in the account shall be utilised for the defraying of expenses in connection with- (a) the performance of the function and the duty of the National Intelligence Agency and the South African Secret Service as referred to in the National Strategic Intelligence Act, 1994; and (b) the organisation of, the exercising of the powers and the performance of the duties and functions of any member of, the exercising of the powers of the President [or the responsible Executive Deputy President] or the Minister in relation to the superintendence and control of, and the action by and functioning of, the [Agency and the Service] Intelligence Services and the Academy as defined in section 1 of the Intelligence Services Act, [1994] 2002, and matters in connection therewith which the said President, [Executive Deputy President] or Minister, as the case may be, may from time to time approve as being in the national interest, and shall be paid out subject to the directions of the said President, [Executive Deputy President] or Minister, as the case may be.".
-The substitution for section 5 of the following section: "Investment of balances 5.
-Moneys standing to the credit of the account which are not required for imme- diate use or as a reasonable working bal- ance, may be invested in such manner as may be determined by the President, [Ex- ecutive Deputy President] or Minister responsible for the National Intelligence Agency, [or] the South African Secret Service or the South African National Academy of Intelligence with the concur- rence of the Minister of Finance.".
+No. and year of Act Short title Extent of repeal or amendment No. and year of Act Act No. 81 of 1969 Short title Security Services Special Account Act, 1969 The substitution for section 2 of the following section: "Payments from account The moneys in the account shall be utilised for the defraying of expenses in connection with- (a) the performance of the function and the duty of the National Intelligence Agency and the South African Secret Service as referred to in the National Strategic Intelligence Act, 1994; and (b) the organisation of, the exercising of the powers and the performance of the duties and functions of any member of, the exercising of the powers of the President [or the responsible Execu- tive Deputy President] or the Minis- ter in relation to the superintendence and control of, and the action by and functioning of, the [Agency and the Service] Intelligence Services and the Academy as defined in section 1 of the Intelligence Services Act, [1994] 2002, and matters in connection therewith which the said President.
+[Executive Deputy President] or Minister, as the case may be, may from time to time approve as be- ing in the national interest, and shall be paid out subject to the directions of the said President, [Executive Deputy President] or Minister, as the case may be.".
+2. The substitution for section 5 of the fol- lowing section: "Investment of balances 5.
+Moneys standing to the credit of the account which are not required for imme- diate use or as a reasonable working bal- ance, may be invested in such manner as may be determined by the President, [Ex- ecutive Deputy President] or Minister responsible for the National Intelligence Agency. [or] the South African Secret Service or the South African National Academy of Intelligence with the concur- rence of the Minister of Finance.".